Xenonesis/NewPortfolio/Readme.md

   - **Achievements and Certifications**: List of accomplishments with visually appealing design.
   - **Contact Form**: Easy-to-use form for getting in touch.
 - **Dark Mode Enhancements**: Optimized for eye-friendly use.

+### Latest Updates & Fixes

+- **January 27, 2025**:
+  - Improved dark mode functionality with smoother transitions and better compatibility with various devices.
+  - Enhanced animations in the skills section for a more engaging user experience.
+  - Fixed alignment issues in the projects section for better grid display on all devices.
+  - Minor performance improvements for faster load times.

+- **January 20, 2025**:
+  - Added "Latest Updates & Fixes" section to the README.md for better tracking of changes.
+  - Updated chatbot features to support new predefined prompts for a wider range of inquiries.
+  - Fixed issue with mobile view layout for testimonials carousel to improve usability on small screens.

+- **January 10, 2025**:
+  - Updated contact form design for improved accessibility.
+  - Minor bug fixes for video embedding on the work introduction section.

 ### Live Preview